Boost your company's strategic alignment with these 56 examples of strategic objectives ready to implement.

 2. Increase recycling: This is a self-explanatory objective, but can sometimes apply to all aspects of waste.
 Depending on the organization, there are compliance rules around making this happen.

-3. Improve reporting and transparency: Organizations just entering a regulatory environment or that are trying to change their business model to meet contract needs may find that they need to improve or change the way they report in order to do better cost accounting or just be more clear about their actions.
+3. Improve reporting and transparency: Organizations just entering a regulatory environment or that are trying to change their business model to meet contract needs may find that they need to improve or change the way they report to do better cost accounting or be clearer about their actions.

 4. Increase community outreach: For some organizations, it is important to be seen as part of the community.
 This is especially true for organizations that are either selling a necessity in the community or are creating any kind of negative externality (like pollution).